turingschool/mod-0-project-fe/section2/reflection.md

   - Daily life condition - "If it is Friday I will wear jeans else/otherwise I will wear khakis"

-  - Web application condition - //GIVE AN EXAMPLE//
+  - Web application condition - A conditional statement could be used on Amazon; i.e., "If user buys a couch then show user similar items else/otherwise do not show similar items"

 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how the program reads them and determines what to do.